Knowledge & Insights

-AI and machine learning have the capability to refine business practices, enabling firms to achieve their overarching goals.
-Due diligence is a prime example of an industry in which the application of artificial intelligence can help firms actualize their objectives of absolute transparency.
-By reducing natural human errors, eliminating manual inaccuracies, and automating internal operations to increase productivity, AI is transforming industry norms.
+AI is redefining business practices and enabling firms to achieve their overarching goals.
+In the financial industry, due diligence is a prime example of a business activity in which the application of artificial intelligence and machine learning can help firms actualize their objectives of absolute efficiency.
+By reducing natural human errors, eliminating manual inaccuracies, and automating internal operations to increase productivity, AI is transforming due diligence and investment risk analysis norms.

 Many companies have made significant investments in preventing corporate crime and fraud, and yet, 47% of executives surveyed reported that their company had experienced white collar crime in the past two years.
 With the problem so prevalent, what can be done to further prevent white collar crime?

 Harm to a company’s reputation can have a significant overall financial impact.
 While other forms of risk are easier to identify and mitigate against, reputational risk can appear random and impossible to prevent.
 Recent developments in AI-powered risk intelligence are changing that and making preventing reputational damage increasingly possible.